Home

 3) Head height over the new stairs?

-Another key area is the headroom of the staircase.
-It should be at least 2 metres although it can be reduced if the headroom is limited. loft conversion regulation case study Where there is not enough space to achieve 2m headroom, reduced headroom of 1.9m measured at half the stair width will be satisfactory.
+Where there is not enough space to achieve 2m headroom, reduced headroom of 1.9m measured at half the stair width will be satisfactory.

 A standard staircase should be installed but again if space is limited an alternating tread stair can be used.